 Today on Rockwood Cinema Review, we take a look at Chris Farley’s last feature full-length movie, the 1998 outdoor comedy, Almost Heroes.
 Chris Farley co-stars along side Matthew Perry (from the television show Friends) as a pair of explorers trying to beat Lewis and Clark to discover the Pacific Ocean.
-Directed by Christopher Guest (Spinal Tap, Waiting For Guffman) it also has a strong supporting cast of comedians, including Canada’s own Eugene Levy.
+Directed by Christopher Guest (Spinal Tap, Waiting For Guffman) it also has a strong supporting cast of comedians, including Canada’s own Eugene Levy (who really needs no introduction but SCTV and Schitt’s Creek).
 The combination of Farley, Perry, Guest and Levy alone sounds like it has all the ingredients for a great comedy.
 It’s as if you have a ship charted for comedy greatness, all you have to do is steer the ship.
 What could possibly go wrong?
 Well, the expedition much like the movie, is at times fraught with problems, sometimes hilarious, sometimes slow and agonizing.

-At times, Almost Heroes is more like a series of comedic vignettes, strung together with a narrative.
-It’s style of comedy is best exemplified in its own terms when Perry characters says, “Good Lord!
+At times, Almost Heroes is more like a series of comedic vignettes, strung together by a narrative.
+Its style of comedy is best exemplified in its own terms when Perry’s characters says, “Good Lord!
 Must you and the others always reduce everything to its crudest terms?” to which Farely’s character replies, “I thought I cleaned it up pretty nicely.”

 Almost Heroes is a lowbrow comedy, that begs the question how low can your lowbrow go?
-We are not talking straight to internet National Lampoon’s bad or one of those parody movies bad (e.g. Disaster Movie (2008).
-Its not all terrible and will mostly appeal to fans of Naked Gun, Cabin Boy and Monty Python (with its heavy Holy Grail vibes), particularly when Bigwell, a member of their entourage, is interacting.
+We are not talking straight to internet National Lampoon’s bad or one of those parody movies bad (e.g. Disaster Movie (2008) bad.
+I mean, it’s not all terrible and will mostly appeal to fans of Naked Gun, Cabin Boy and Monty Python (with its heavy Holy Grail vibes), particularly when Bigwell, a member of their entourage, is present.
 I think Perry definitely drew some inspiration from Chris Elliot’s Cabin Boy in the “Fancy Lads” department.
 If you understand that reference you will like this movie.

 It’s both funny and terrible with lessons in early colonial dentistry, the importance of maintaining hygiene in the great outdoors, and the art of seducing “smoking hot” straw ladies on the road in the great outdoors.
 But is it an outdoor movie?
 Well not in the “lake-by-the-cottage” sense but is more like a portage movie with plenty of accompanying scenes like boating down rivers and gathering around campfires.
 The majority of the filming taking place in locations throughout California and Montana.

-It is constantly swinging jokes but not always hitting the mark.
+Almost Heroes is constantly swinging jokes but not always hitting the mark.
 However, I think one of the reason why the film receives a lot of negative reviews and critique is that it is just ok and it was Chris Farley’s last movie in an otherwise promising comedic career cut too short.
-His popular films Black Sheep and Tommy Boy, although pretty much by the book when it comes to the ex-Saturday Night Live cast member / underdog movie formula (e.g. Wayne’s World, Billy Madison), were good movies that showcased Chris Farley in his element: so funny but always showcasing a vulnerable side that made him so compelling.
+His popular films Black Sheep and Tommy Boy, although the formulaic, underdog story that ex-Saturday Night Live casts are famous for (e.g. Wayne’s World, Billy Madison), were good movies that showcased Chris Farley in his element: so funny but always showed a vulnerable side, that made him so compelling.

-It is said that Farley found the scheduling of the film tasking with too much downtime and long days.
-Instead he favoured the immediacy and intimacy of live theatre from his Second City & Saturday Night Live days.
-Unfortunately at times it shows, he looks like tired and not completely himself.
-However, half a Chris Farley still manages to outdo Matthew Perry’s performance, even when Farley is not at his best.
+It is said that Farley found the scheduling of this film tasking with too much downtime and long days.
+Instead he favoured the immediacy and intimacy of live theatre from his Second City & Saturday Night Live roots.
+Unfortunately, at times, it shows.
+Farley looks tired and not completely himself.
+That being said, half a Chris Farley still manages to outdo Matthew Perry’s performance, even when Farley is not at his best.